-- C. - WHAT IS ALPHA S1 CASEIN?
-The a s1-casein is a protein polymorphism of goat milk first described in Europe, in the French Alpine and Saanen breeds, in the early nineteen eighties.
+- WHAT IS ALPHA S1 CASEIN?
+The α s1-casein is a protein polymorphism of goat milk first described in Europe, in the French Alpine and Saanen breeds, in the early nineteen eighties.
 These polymorphisms have been found to affect cheesemaking due to differences in protein content, renneting properties (faster coagulation and firmer curd) and a possible connection in relation to cheese flavor.
 In one study, the results of researches conducted on homozygous individuals for the various alleles confirmed the effects of genotype on the casein content in milk by showing the cheesemaking yield observed in milk produced by those animals with strong alleles was 7% higher in comparison with those with medium alleles and 15% higher than those with weak alleles.
 In addition, there have been studies that suggest that the genetic variation resulting in low or null levels could contribute to milk with a lesser antigenic burden and be of potential benefit to those with milk sensitivities.
 ADGA has contracted with the Veterinary Genetics Laboratory, University of California, Davis, to provide the test at a discounted rate and is currently maintaining a database of results.
 The test is designed to detect low-level variants for casein - E, F, and N, along with O1, which is associated with the lack of alpha s1 casein production.
 High-level variants are then reported as A or B, which represent several specific alleles.
 Any combination of A and B variants will produce high amounts of alpha s1 casein.
 A combination of A or B variant with E, F or N variant will produce intermediate amounts of alpha s1 casein.
-Any combination of E. F and N variants will produce low amounts of alpha s1 casein.
+Any combination of E, F and N variants will produce low amounts of alpha s1 casein.
 Goats with two copies of the O1 "null" variant will not produce alpha s1 casein protein.
-The test is not designed to detect subvariants of A and B. - RATIONALE FOR POLICY Knowing the specific genetic polymorphism at goat casein loci on breeding stock allows the breeder to set up br eeding and selection programs targeted towards the improvement of cheesemaking yield by selecting for high expression alleles, or selecting for animals with low levels which may be of benefit to those with milk sensitivities. - ADGA offers Alpha S1 Casein testing and recording to members and the wider goat community.
-ADGA will maintain a list of approved testing laboratories, and that information as well as forms and instructions for sample submission will be provided upon request. - Upon receipt of testing results from an approved laboratory, ADGA will maintain a database of Alpha S1 casein testing results.
-Only upon request of an animal's breeder will, Alpha S1 casein testing results will be included as part of the goat's pedigree information and will become part of the animal's permanent record in the ADGA pedigree database.
-Effective Date: October 27, 2016.
+The test is not designed to detect subvariants of A and B. - RATIONALE FOR POLICY Knowing the specific genetic polymorphism at goat casein loci on breeding stock allows the breeder to set up breeding and selection programs targeted towards the improvement of cheesemaking yield by selecting for high expression alleles, or selecting for animals with low levels which may be of benefit to those with milk sensitivities.